Tufting: Other equipment

+The diverse set of equipment mentioned above plays a crucial role in the rug-making process, with each tool serving a distinct purpose.
+Collectively, these tools contribute to the tufting and rug making process.

 Cleaning and maintenance

 Tufting guns must be regularly cleaned and maintained to prevent damage.
 Regularly removing excess yarn fluff that gathers around the needle and gears helps the mechanism to move without and excess friction.
 In order to avoid wear and ensure the mechanisms can function smoothly, lubricating oil should be regularly applied to the machine.
 Tufted rugs can be cleaned regularly with a vacuum to remove dirt, however spills or stains should be spot cleaned immediately.

 Popularity

 Tufting has seen a rise in popularity since 2018, when Tim Eads started an online community for tufting and made electric tufting guns easily accessible.
 Tufting produces both practical and decorative pieces with many uses and effects.
 The short format of TikTok and Instagram reels lends itself well to the process of tufting, providing a platform for the textile artform to reach a wider audience.
 The increase in popularity online has also seen a rise in copyrighted images being recreated without permission.